Magic Mug Low Carb Bread Recipe

 One morning Ava determined she was going to come up with a bread recipe she could eat, even if it took all day long.

-The first several batches of breads tasted like seaweed, tree bark, and vinegar.
-We had a good hard laugh and spit them out.
+The first several batches of bread tasted like seaweed, tree bark, and vinegar.
+We had a good hard laugh and tossed them out.
 Yet by the end of the day, Ava was on to something.

 Ava made adjustments using almond flour, more moisture, and Viola!